 The increase in competition will also likely bring along with it higher prices on keywords, as competition will push the ceiling on the most popular keywords — your proficiency at picking the right long-tail keywords will become ever more important in the days ahead.

 - The Content Marketer’s Guide to Keyword Research

-- The Best Way to Track Your Keyword Rankings: An SEO Expert’s Strategy for 2018
+- The Best Way to Track Your Keyword Rankings: An SEO Expert’s Strategy

 - What Is Pay-Per-Click (PPC) Advertising?